Stojj2/Portfolio-Project-1/README.md

 - ### Newsletter
   ![Newsletter](docs/sign-up.png)
   - The newsletter sign up form is designed to make it easy to se where information needs to be written in
-  - Signup form will navigate the user to a confirm page when all information is riled in and the "Launch" button is pressed
+  - Signup form will navigate the user to a confirm page when all information is filled in and the "Launch" button is pressed

 - ### Confirmation page
   ![Footer](docs/confirmation.html.png)